kanidm/kanidm/book/src/sync/freeipa.md

 Like other components of Kanidm, the FreeIPA sync tool will read your /etc/kanidm/config if present to understand how to connect to Kanidm.

-The sync tool specific components are configured in it's own configuration file.
+The sync tool specific components are configured in its own configuration file.

 ```toml
 {{#rustdoc_include ../../../examples/kanidm-ipa-sync}}